ArrowElectronics/aws-iot-device-sdk/README.md

 ```
 * Configure the aws-command-line-interface:

 In order for the aws-cli to connect to your aws-account it needs to be configures with your access Key ID and region:
+* Log into your AWS account [http://amazon.com/aws](Amazon AWS)
+* Navigate to "My Account">"Security Credentials" to find the Access Key

 ```sh
 $ aws configure
 AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE